nkbourne/nkbourne.github.io/_pages/about.md

 I work at the College of Electronic Information and Optical Engineering, Nankai University, as a research associate.
 My research interests include deep learning, compressed sensing, image processing, Internet of Things and computer vision.
 I have published 10+ papers with <a href='https://scholar.google.com/citations?user=BUtITWcAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

 Furthermore, I have a strong interest in robotics technology.
-I participated in the 2015 National College Students' Electronic Design Competition, where I designed and built an autonomous quadrotor UAV, which won the first prize nationwide.
+I participated in the 2015 National Undergraduate Electronics Design Contest, where I designed and built an autonomous quadrotor UAV, which won the National First Prize.
 I designed the first generation of half-size Micromouse in China in collaboration with Ruobin Wang and promoted it to the Tianjin Micromouse Challenge.

 # 🔥 News
 - *2022.06*: &nbsp;🎉🎉 Receive my Ph.D. from Nankai University.